charmoniumQ/PROBE/docs/benchmark_suite/README.md

 This work contributes:

 - **A rapid review**:
-    There are scores of academic publications on system-level provenance (see @tbl:tools), ^[DSK: this generates "table", not the correct "Table"].
+    There are scores of academic publications on system-level provenance (see @Tbl:tools).
 We collate as many provenance tools as possible ^[DSK: as possible is problematic, probably need to rephrase] and classify them by _capture method_ (e.g., does the provenance collector require you to load a kernel module or run your code in a VM?).

 - **A benchmark suite**:
   Prior work does not use a consistent set of benchmarks; often publications use an overlapping set of benchmarks from prior work.